 (frovatriptan succinate) Tablets

-Read this information before you start taking FROVA (FRO-va).
-Also, read the information each time you renew your prescription, in case anything has changed.
-This leaflet does not contain all of the information about FROVA.
-For further information or advice ask your doctor or pharmacist.
-You and your doctor should discuss FROVA before you start taking the medicine and at regular checkups.
+Read this Patient Information before you start taking FROVA and each time you get a refill.
+There may be new information.
+This information does not take the place of talking with your doctor.
+You and your doctor should discuss FROVA when you start taking your medication and at regular check-ups.

 What is FROVA?